ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         *   The operation state is not valid: it must be inactive.
         *   The library requires initializing by a call to `psa_crypto_init()`.

-    If a context parameter is not required or not supported by the algorithm, a zero-length context must be provided.

-    The sequence of operations to verify a message signature is as follows:
+    The sequence of operations to verify a message signature using a multi-part sign operation is as follows:

     1. Allocate a verify operation object which will be passed to all the functions listed here.
     #.
 Initialize the operation object with one of the methods described in the documentation for `psa_verify_operation_t`, for example `PSA_VERIFY_OPERATION_INIT`.
     #.
-Call `psa_verify_setup()` to specify the key-pair, algorithm, context value, and signature to verify.
+Call `psa_verify_setup()` to specify the key, algorithm, and signature to verify.
     #.
+Optionally, call `psa_verify_set_context()` to provide a context.
+    #.
 Call `psa_verify_update()` zero, one or more times, passing a fragment of the message each time.
-        The signature tis verified against the concatenation of these messages in order.
+        The signature is verified against the concatenation of these messages in order.
     #.
 To determine the validity of the signature, call `psa_verify_finish()`.

     After a successful call to `psa_verify_setup()`, the operation is active, and the application must eventually terminate the operation.